RajeevSebastian/257-Group-Project/Sean/readme.md

 ## Notes for Sean's folder

-File: "Simple-Image-Extraction.ipynb" will get you a 2d array, with the first dimension as the image, second dimension as the label 1 as with mask, 0 as without mask.
+- **"Simple-Image-Extraction.ipynb"** will get you a 2d array, with the first dimension as the image, second dimension as the label 1 as with mask, 0 as without mask.

-File: "Image-Aug.ipynb" will create a folder called "AUG-Train", which contains augmented data.
+- **"Image-Aug.ipynb"** will create a folder called **"AUG-Train"**, which contains augmented data.

 Structure: